Sanjna-Dhamejani/Verizon-Search-Engine/README.md

 ### Some future enhancements:

-#### Implementing Webhooks for better updation of dynamic data ffrom Twitter/Slacks.
+#### Implementing Webhooks for better updation of dynamic data from Twitter/Slacks.
 #### For ordering the search results according to relevancy, a click counter would be maintained.
 Once if a person clicks on a link, that click counter will be increased and the link with maximum click counter will be displayed on top and so on.

 ### Screenshots